EnriqueFolchBlasco/AEMET-JavaFX-App/README.md

 # AEMET-JavaFX-App
 AEMET JavaFX App

-This app gives the choice to select a town or city from spain, with it's province and community, to later on show the weather of that town from the day you are in to 7 days forward, in order to use this I use a the AEMET page via XML reading the files, etc...
+This app gives the choice to select a town or city from Spain, with its province and community, to later show the weather of that town from the day you are in to 7 days forward.
+To achieve this, I use the AEMET page via XML, reading the files, etc.

-Plus, it uses a panel from FXML one time and duplicating it in order to save elements.
+Plus, it uses a panel from FXML one time and duplicates it to save elements.

 ## "Step by step" of how the filter works in order to obtain the region/town/city code.